 Cd = Decommissioning and disposal costs

 One way to lower the overall LCC cost is to intervene on each variable of the equation.
-According to Flygt’s study, each of the eight variables that constitute the Life Cycle Cost of a centrifugal pump has a different weight (graph 1).
+According to a study by Flygt, each of the eight variables that constitute the Life Cycle Cost of a centrifugal pump has a different weight (graph 1).
 In this article, we will be focusing on four of them: energy costs, maintenance costs, operational costs and downtime costs.

 1. Energy costs

-Energy costs are the best starting point as in centrifugal pumps they constitute the most impactful variable.
-According to Flygt’s study, in a typical wastewaters pumping system energy costs can come to represent 34% of the whole LCC.
+Energy costs are a good starting point because they are the most impactful variable in the total Life Cycle Cost.
+According to Flygt’s study, in a typical wastewaters pumping system, energy costs can represent as much as 34% of the whole LCC.

-There are many ways to tackle your energy costs, as in turn, they depend on many other sub-variables.
+There are many ways to tackle your energy costs, as they depend on many other sub-variables.
 However, the best way is to “know your BEP”.
-Every pump has a Best Efficiency Point, defined by the developed head and flow volumes that make the pump operate in the most efficient way.
-When our solution is plugged into your machine, it starts reporting data on your dashboard right away.
-In particular, by monitoring the vibration profile of the pump, the AiSight machine learning algorithms identify the BEP and deviations from it, thus helping you improve efficiency and decrease energy costs.
+The BEP, or Best Efficiency Point, is the point at which a pump's developed head and flow volumes make it operate as efficiently as possible.
+Every pump has one and, by monitoring the vibration profile of your pumps, the AiSight machine learning algorithm will immediately identify the BEP and deviations from it, helping you improve efficiency and decrease energy costs.

-Last but not least, the iceberg comparison serves another purpose too.
-Expanding your horizon on the expenses produced from your machinery can give you a wider overview not only of the costs arising in your plant, but also in the world.
-If you are using centrifugal pumps in your plant, you probably know that these machines account for 20% of the world wide energy usage.
-And probably tackling this problem is also a high priority point in your CSR strategy.
-Innovations brought forth by Industry 4.0 not only aim at increasing your factory's productivity, but also at lowering its toll on the environment.
+Lastly, learning more about the expenses generated by your machinery can give you a better understanding of the costs arising in both your plant and the planet.
+If you are using centrifugal pumps in your plant, you probably know that these machines account for 20% of world energy consumption.
+Innovations brought forth by Industry 4.0 not only aim at increasing your factory's productivity, but also at lowering its toll on the environment, perhaps helping your company achieve its CSR goals.
 When you look at things that way, a solution that can help you monitor the energy consumed by your machine acquires a whole new meaning.Subscribe to our newsletter

 2. Maintenance costs

-The second important variable is maintenance costs, that can be divided into two sets: planned and unplanned maintenance.
-Planned maintenance is usually scheduled by the operator according to the needs of each machine, as per the supplier’s recommendations.
-Unplanned maintenance becomes necessary when unforeseen events cause the machine not to operate regularly.
-A typical reason for centrifugal pumps to undergo unplanned maintenance is clogging.
+The second important variable is maintenance costs, which can be divided into two sets: planned and unplanned maintenance.
+Planned maintenance is usually scheduled by the operator according to the needs of each machine, per the supplier’s recommendations.
+Unplanned maintenance becomes necessary when unforeseen events cause the machine to operate abnormally.
+A common reason centrifugal pumps undergo unplanned maintenance is clogging.
 AiSight can help you troubleshoot this problem in two ways.

-First of all, by helping your machine operate at BEP it makes it easy for the operator to calculate the clogging instances that could happen in a year.
+The first is by helping your machine operate at BEP, making it easy for the operator to calculate all of the clogging instances that could occur in a year.